zincalex/POLO-CV/README.md

 ## Overview
+Many video surveillance systems rely on computer vision algorithms to identify and track objects of interest in input videos and generate semantic information.
+The information obtained from such systems can then be used to monitor parking occupancy over time or identify possible cars to be fined for incorrect use of the spaces provided.
+The goal of this project is to develop a computer vision system for parking lot management, capable of detecting vehicles and available parking spaces by analyzing images of parking lots extracted from surveillance camera frames.

+The project has 4 main components: localize all parking spaces, classify all parking spaces according to their occupancy, segment cars into correctly parked or "out of place" and , lastly, represent the current status of the parking lot in a 2D top-view visualization map.
+Our implementation has used a selected set of public images taken from the PKLot dataset.

 This is a project for the computer vision course given by prof. Ghidoni Stefano in the a.y.
 2023/2024